uzak/101/js_procedural_prog.md

 ### Syntax and Semantics

-* Gramar vs. semantics
+* Grammar vs. semantics
-* Computer is a gramar nazi.
+* Computer is a grammar nazi.
 * Computer doesn't think.
 Programmers (hopefully) do.

 ### Flow of execution
 * Programmers direct the flow.
 * Computer starts at the top and works down to the bottom.
-* Programer's job is to manage the complexity.
+* Programmer's job is to manage the complexity.
 The tool to achieve that in procedural programming is functions and modules.

 ### Expressions, Statements, REPL